Ideological Shift

 The world is crying out for answers.
 Followers of Christ in places of policy and influence need the support of fellow believers.
 Darkness wants to keep the ground it has gained… And the church as we know it has become compromised and ineffective in our division over "philosophies empty deceptions in accordance with human tradition, in accordance with the elementary principles of the world, rather than in accordance with Christ.”

 Dear Reader, we must ask questions and not just assume we know it all.
 We need to be aware, to seek the truth, and find the Source of strength and wisdom in Christ alone.
 We need to be faithful to our assignments that we are enabled to accomplish with all He has placed within us.
-We are a part of something bigger than ourselves alone.
+As members of the Body of Christ, the Church Jesus is building, citizens of the Kingdom of God, we are a part of something bigger than ourselves alone.
+Our assignments matter, even if we don't know why they matter, they matter.

 Blessings, grace and peace as you seek out the Truth that is revealed in Christ.
 Seek HIM first and everything else will fall into place.